aredridel/recipes/Lemon Beans and Rice.md

 Without the cheese, it'd be a solid vegan meal.
 I think it adds a something that's not easily replaced, but it is far from required.

+Our household goes through several pounds of lemons each week, and dishes like this are part of why.
+There's so much flavor there, it seems silly to waste any of it.

 ## Sauce